-Regardless of where you are in life, having Life insurance can help you rest assured knowing that you’ve helped to financially protect those you love.
-If you can’t be there for your loved ones, Life insurance can help replace lost income, pay a mortgage; help fund a child’s education, cover debts, and much more.
+Regardless of where you are in life, having life insurance can help you rest assured knowing that you've helped to protect the financial future of those you love.
+If you can't be there for your loved ones, life insurance can help replace lost income, pay a mortgage, help fund a child's education, cover debts, and much more.

-Single people often think that they don’t need Life insurance, but chances are you may have people who depend on you, and who’d be impacted financially if you were no longer around (either by support you provide them or by your end-of-life expenses).
-That’s why it’s a good idea to still have Life insurance as a single person.
-Plus, buying insurance when you’re young and healthy is typically cheaper, and ensures you’re covered even if your situation changes.
+Single people often think that they don’t need life insurance, but chances are you may have people who depend on you, and who’d be impacted financially if you were no longer around (either by support you provide them or by your end-of-life expenses).
+That’s why it’s a good idea to still have life insurance as a single person.
+Plus, buying insurance when you’re young and healthy is typically less costly, and can help ensure you’re covered even if your health situation changes.

 Young adults, married

 Life insurance is not only for those with families.
 Many young couples, even those without children, have people who depend on them, whether it’s taking care of a parent or as the sole provider for their household.
 Young adults generally have a good chance of qualifying for a lower rate, making life insurance affordable and easily obtained.

 Parents of young children know that life insurance is generally a necessity.
 When you’re young and in good health, it’s an especially great time to lock in an affordable rate.
 It is important to consider life insurance for both the primary earner and a stay-at-home parent because life insurance could help pay for the wide range of services that a stay-at-home parent provides if something should happen to them.

 Single parents often bear dual burdens – they provide the sole source of income and the responsibility for the care and guidance of the children.
 Life insurance proceeds can help provide financial assistance in the event that a family's sole caretaker passes away.